 Just fifteen minutes from Seattle, King County’s Cougar Mountain Regional Wildland Park is one of the most popular training grounds for area trail runners and the Seattle Running Club.
 The course builds on itself throughout the series and brings runners through a lush forest of fern-lined single-track trails, over hills and along marshes and wetland habitats.
 This is a great series to supplement the training regime for a fall marathon or ultra.
 Cougar Mountain features rolling hills, a few moderate climbs and a few steep but short inclines.

 The summer Short Series and Long Series races are held the 2nd Saturday of May, June, July, and August.
 The Fall races are held on the last Sunday in October.
-Series standings are updated after each month’s races and everyone competing in each successive distance is eligible for Series awards.
-There is a participant cap and the races tend to sell out, so register early!
+Series standings are updated after each month’s races and everyone competing in at least three races in a series is eligible for Series awards.
 There are NO REFUNDS!

 Seattle Running Club Discount